JJLongoria/aura-helper-xml-compressor/README.md

 ---

 ## [**getCompressedContentSync()**](#getcompressedcontentsync)
-Method to get the XML compressed content from a file path, String content or XMLRoot object on sync mode.
-XMLRoot object has priority over String content to be processed, and String content priority over path.
+Method to get the XML compressed content from a file path, string content or XMLRoot object on sync mode.
+XMLRoot object has priority over string content to be processed, and string content priority over path.
 For example, if you pass content and XMLRoot object to compressor, this method will be run with the XMLRoot data.

 ### **Return:**
-Returns an String with the compressed content
+Returns an string with the compressed content
-- `String`
+- `string`

 ### **Throws:**
 This method can throw the next exceptions: